zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-extensions.md

 More information can be found at: <a href="https://github.com/tmsmith/Dapper-Extensions" target="_blank">https://github.com/tmsmith/Dapper-Extensions</a>

 ## APIs

-Once you installed this library then the following extension methods will automatically add to DbConnection:
+Once you installed this library then the following extension methods will automatically add to `DbConnection`:

 - Get
 - GetList